xinzhan/core-services.en/help/interface/marketing-cloud-integrations.md

 ---

 # Experience Cloud Integrations

+Learn about available solution and core service integrations in the Adobe Experience Cloud.

 Adobe Experience Cloud is a comprehensive set of best-in-class, integrated solutions built on a common data platform with a common set of powerful core services.
 The following table provides access to available Experience Cloud integration documentation.